Categories:

 Unsaturated Fats and Age Pigment

-“An editorial by Pinckney in the June 1973 issue of the American Heart Journal reviews evidence that the unsaturated fats hasten aging of the skin, are toxic to the both animals and man, and furthermore, that use of such diets has not prevent heart attack.” -Broda & Charlotte Barnes
+“An editorial by Pinckney in the June 1973 issue of the American Heart Journal reviews evidence that the unsaturated fats hasten aging of the skin, are toxic to the both animals and man, and furthermore, that use of such diets has not prevented heart attack.” -Broda & Charlotte Barnes

 Quotes by Ray Peat, PhD: